RiverLikesMath/academic-starter-blog/content/post/why-people-hate-math/index.md

 **There's many ways to learn math, but it's tough to find the best one for each person**

 This is where tutoring really shines.
 When a teacher is teaching a new topic, there's always decisions to be made.
 If there's multiple ways to solve a problem, do I have the time to teach all of them?
 Should I teach it with a drawing?
 What about an example with music or sound?
 Should I start with the definition, or an example?
 Certain options will work better for some students.
 If I'm teaching fractions to a guitar player, I'm probably going to use musical time signatures to explain them.
-But if I'm teaching them to someone who loves to cook, I'm going to go for examples with food.
+But if I'm teaching them to someone who loves to cook, I'm going to go for examples with food, usually pizza.

 When I'm standing in front of 30 students, I go with the food example, because I think it'll help the most people.
-But the guitar player might've done better with time signatures. :w
+But the guitar player might've done better with time signatures.
+Students can thrive when math is presented to them in just the right way.
+The excellent thing about tutoring is that I can tailor my lesson to each student.
+The tough thing about teaching - and what a lot of students deal with - is that often the way you decide to teach something to a whole class isn't right for some of the students in it.
+Some teachers make this worse by insisting that their way is the only way - or the best way.
+This can be really tough for students.
+There's a lot of ways to get to the right answer.
+*the preceding two paragraphs are content complete, but the sentence ordering should probably be shifted*

+time signature photo / staff photo goes here

+*transition goes here*
+**A lot of people fall off of math in middle school.**

+Between the ages of 10 and 13, the way we teach math changes.
+What we ask students to do changes. something something seventh grade